Victiniiiii/Skyblock_Statistics/readme.md

 ### Step 2: Expand via Guild Memberships
 ```
-python guild_checker.py
+python find_uuid_with_guild.py
 ```
 For each username, checks their guild and extracts guildmates.
 This helps balance the dataset by adding mid/low-level players.
 May take several hours.
+Used Python here for asynchronous functions which speed up the code by a lot.

 → Expected to add ~[INSERT ROUGH COUNT] more usernames.
 (Update this once known.)